OlgaKnut/pands-project/README.md

 <img src="https://user-images.githubusercontent.com/123666667/237938937-585bb2bd-ce03-43c2-82eb-db45830f9f66.png" width="400" height="200"/>

+Here we can see following values of each variable in dataset:

+number of rows- how many enties variable has;

+mean -average value of variable;

+standard deviation -typical distance between each point and mean- the smaler number the more consistent dataset;

+minimum - smalest value;

-Here we can see  number of rows, mean (average), standart deviation, minimum, 25%, 50% (median), 75% (values on positions corresponding to lower quarter, middle and upper quarter) and maximum value of each variable of dataset.
+25%, 50% (median), 75% - values on positions corresponding to lower quarter, middle and upper quarter;

+maximum - largest value.

 ###     2 Histogram of each variable (*saved to png file*)